 Although you can use silent-mode uninstallation to manually uninstall your software, silent-mode uninstall is intended for use in scripts.
 You can adapt the steps in Table 8-3 for use in scripts.

-Use the following procedure to uninstall your Oracle Enterprise Repository software in silent mode:
+To uninstall your Oracle Enterprise Repository software in silent mode:

 - 1. Shut down any instances that are running. - 2.
 Start the uninstallation program as described in Table 4-3.